lihing1994/2D-Arcade-Shooting-Game/README.md

 # Licence
   - All the background music and image files contain in this project are collected from open source websites.
   - Some of image,which collected from open source websites, has been modified by Photoshop.
-  - Started code,including *ParticleEmitter,ParticleForce,ParticleSystem,TransformObject and Particle* is provided by Pro.Kevin Smith.
-However most of the started code has been modified to fulfill my personal project demand.(e.g, support various moving path for enemy)
+  - Start code,including *ParticleEmitter,ParticleForce,ParticleSystem,TransformObject and Particle* is provided by Pro.Kevin Smith.
+However most of the start code has been modified to fulfill my personal project demand.(e.g, support various moving path for enemy)

 # Credit
   - Hing Li